The Best Razors For Sensitive Skin

 - Advanced Disposable Razor With Lubricating Strip and Sharper Blades

 - Price: $

-If you have sensitive skin and you find the razor you’re using now leaves your neck raw and red, you need a new strategy.
+If you have sensitive skin and you find the razor you’re using now leaves your neck raw and red, you need a new strategy, such as finding the best razors for sensitive skin.
 The blade exposure, number of blades, type of lubricant, and shaving angle all help determine how aggressively a razor will cut hair.
 If your skin is sensitive, you need to make sure you’re caring for your facial hair properly.

 Best Cartridge Razors

 Schick Hydro Sense Sensitive Razors for Men

 The Schick Hydro Sense Sensitive Razor is one of the best razors because of several of its advanced features.
 Though expensive, cartridge razors are usually top picks for men with sensitive skin because they’re easy to use.
 You’re far less likely to nick yourself with a cartridge razor than you are with a safety razor, and cartridge razors, on the whole, still provide a very close shave as opposed to, say, electric razors, which usually aren’t as precise.